ehynds/jquery-meta-dialog/README.md

 A dialog 200x100px will open with the title "Test 1", and load "mypage.htm" into it.

-Every option available to the dialog can be set using metadata, so it is possible to get fancy (albiet, not recommended!):
+Every option available to the dialog can be set using metadata, so it is theoretically possible to get fancy (albiet, not recommended!):

 	<a href="mypage.htm" class="{title:'Test 2', buttons:{ "Close":{$(this).dialog('close');} }}">Test 2</a>